arenaxr/arena-docs/content/python/simple/index.md

 # Simple Python Program Examples

-This section and the table oof contents below includes multiple examples of ARENA Python programs to demonsrate simple tasks
+This section and the table of contents below includes multiple examples of ARENA Python programs.
+These are intended to be demonstrations of simple programmatic control and interoperability.